alevine/AutoUpload/README.md

 pip install -r requirements.txt

 ## Usage
-This script currently only works on the command line, although I have plans for adding a GUI with Tkinter.
-To run the script, use the following command:
+This script current can work in two ways.
+It can either be run through the command line with the following command:

-python autoupload.py "**path to where your Xbox DVR clips goes here**"
+python autoupload.py **PATH_TO_CAPTURE_FOLDER**

+Or, by running the GUI which will allow you to select a folder and start/stop the script.

 If a path isn't given, the current directory will be used instead.